Multipartite Generalization of Geometric measure of Discord: Generalization of Geometric measure for a -qubit State

 In this article, we find the maximum in Eq.(\ref{e10}) for a $N$-qubit state $\rho_{12\cdots N}$ to obtain an exact analytic formula, as in the two-qubit case (Eq.(\ref{e4})) \cite{dakic}.
-Let start by $3$-qubit state\\
+We start with {a} $3$-qubit state.\\

 \textbf{Theorem 2}.
-Let $\rho_{123}$ be a $3$-qubit state defined by Eq.(\ref{e19}), then
+Let $\rho_{123}$ be a $3$-qubit state defined by Eq.(\ref{e18}), then

 Here $\eta_{max},\;\eta_{max}^{(1)},$ and $\eta_{max}^{(2)}$ are the largest eigenvalues, corresponding to $\hat{e},\;\hat{e}^{(1)},$ and $\hat{e}^{(2)}$ eigenvectors, of the matrix $G,\; G^{(1)},$ and $G^{(2)}$ which is a $3 \times 3$ real symmetric matrices, defined as